Sooji Balls (Semolina Balls, Rava Balls)

 Serving Suggestions

-Serve Sooji Balls with coconut chutney, mint coconut chutney, red chilli coconut chutney, onion tomato chutney, or any other chutney of your choice, and a cup of tea or coffee.
+Serve Sooji Balls with white coconut chutney, mint coconut chutney, red chilli coconut chutney, onion tomato chutney, or any other chutney of your choice, and a cup of tea or coffee.

 Storage Suggestions